h15200/notes/system-design.md

 - enable you to make vastly better use of the resources you already have
 - recently requested data is likely to be requested again
 - used in almost every layer of computing: hardware, operating systems, web browsers, web apps
+- servers can have their own in memory cache, but data will be lost if it dies.
+It is usually better (even if slower) to use a global cache like Redis that all servers will go through.
+A global cache acts like another db, but it stores far less, is a key-value pair, and is still much faster than a db.

+When using a global cache, we must consider updating the cache AND the db.

 Cache Invalidation